Cosby5/All-My-Stars/README.md

 ## Swift

 - [Daltron/NotificationBanner](https://github.com/Daltron/NotificationBanner) - The easiest way to display highly customizable in app notification banners in iOS
+- [miguelfermin/acme](https://github.com/miguelfermin/acme) - Acme Corp is a fictional company that has been selling insurance products for over 30 years.
+However, Acme hasn't keep up with technology and still sells its products manually (non-digital) - over the phone, in person, mail, etc. This repository is going to track Acme's ambitions to transform itself into a digital power house.
+This will consist of the following projects: .NET Core monolithic backend, iOS client app, Android client app, and a React web internal  app.

 ## SystemVerilog